Sustainable Aviation Fuels (SAF)

-The importance of sustainable aviation fuel (SAF)
+The importance of SAF

 What is SAF?